jk-conley/rails_blog_app/README.md

 # Rails Blog App

-A beginner rails app to learn the environment
+A beginner rails app project for personal use to learn the environment

 Things to cover: